UCF’s Collective Impact Strategic Planning

 - Dr. Debra Reinhart, UCF Pegasus Professor and Assistant Vice President for Research

 From October 2015 to January 2016, the Commission held eight stakeholder sessions across Central Florida, engaging more than 500 participants from UCF faculty, staff and students; other academic institutions; businesses; and local government.
 In addition, responses from more than 3,000 students were captured via survey to be included in the strategic planning data-gathering process.
-This community feedback has helped fuel plan design and content, and continues to offer direction as additional input is received from UCF leaders in the final drafting phases.
+This community feedback has helped fuel plan design and content, and offered direction in the final drafting phases.